Occupational therapy service

 These are small adaptations that are inexpensive and easily completed.
 They include the installation of grab rails, external handrails, and banisters.

 These are adaptations that may require altering the structure or fabric of the building.
 Depending on the work involved, it may require planning permission and / or a building warrant.
 They include shower installations, permanent ramps and step alterations.

 An adaptation will only be recommended if you are assessed as needing it, not just that it is your preference.

-The housing service will fund adaptations recommended by the occupational therapist or assistant.
+The housing service will fund adaptations recommended by an occupational therapist.

-Housing associations apply for grants from Scottish Homes to fund adaptations recommended by an occupational therapist or assistant.
+Housing associations apply for grants from Scottish Homes to fund adaptations recommended by an occupational therapist.

 Our occupational therapy team can give information and advice on issues relating to your illness or disability.

 - information about your particular disability or health problem